 We want them to ask questions so that we can give them the answers.
 We want our children to be interested in our story so that they will listen to it and make it their own.
-All year long our children ask us questions — about school, nature, life, whatever comes into their minds.
-Sometimes we answer, and sometimes we wave them off with the brush of our hand.
-But on Seder night we are commanded to answer them.
+All yearlong our children ask us questions — about school, nature, life, whatever comes into their minds.
+Sometimes we answer, and sometimes we waive them off with the brush of our hand.
+But on seder night, we are commanded to answer them.
 It’s these answers that will shape their thoughts, and it’s their thoughts that will shape the future.

-Rabbi Jonathan Sacks, the former Chief Rabbi of Britain, summed it up this way: “The world we build tomorrow is born in the stories we tell our children today.”
+Rabbi Jonathan Sacks, the former Chief Rabbi of Britain, sums it up this way: “The world we build tomorrow is born in the stories we tell our children today.”
 On Passover, we celebrate freedom.
 We recount our own journey from bitter slavery to sweet freedom, and we cherish this God-given right.
 God says, “You want a kind and free world?
 Teach your children first!”
-Rabbi Sacks continued, “Politics moves the pieces.
+As Rabbi Sacks concluded, “Politics moves the pieces.
 Education changes the game.”